 Most of the time as locksmiths when we go out to assess people’s buildings we often find that the external buildings such as garages and sheds do not have very good locks on them generally people by cheap locks from the DIY store and just stick those to the entrance of the building but unfortunately these low quality locks are very easy to break into and therefore make your sheds and garages extremely vulnerable to criminals.

-Because they know exactly how to open all of these cheap locks and they will be in your garage or shed within minutes taking all of your valuable tools and equipment away with them so for the sake of buying a high quality lock for the door it can prevent a lots of cost later on if you have to make an insurance claim because somebody has broken into your garage or shed.
+Because experts know exactly how to open all of these cheap locks and they will be in your garage or shed within minutes taking all of your valuable tools and equipment away with them so for the sake of buying a high quality lock for the door it can prevent a lots of cost later on if you have to make an insurance claim because somebody has broken into your garage or shed.

 Step two addressing any vulnerable points on your buildings

 Unfortunately because of the way a lot of the external buildings are made there are a lots of vulnerable points on garages and sheds the general vulnerable points that people gain access through our windows and the roof.

 This is because on a lot of sheds they make the windows out of a very thin plastic which is very easy to break or manipulate to get the window open and leaving your shed viable to anybody that has the brute strength to force the window this is why we recommend that you cover the window with a metal grille or mesh to prevent people from being able to gain access through the window.

 Another area of problem with a lot of cheap sheds is that the roofs are generally made of plastic which makes them very vulnerable because they are easy to break what we recommend you do is replace these with some sort of board as this will make the shed a lot more secure and make it a lot more difficult for an opportunist thief to gain entry.